craftcms/commerce/docs/configuration.md

 ];
 ```

-Here’s the full list of config settings that Craft supports:
+Here’s the full list of config settings that Commerce supports:

 ## `pdfAllowRemoteImages`